Creamen/git-sensible/README.md

 * *Feature* is a branch off *develop*.
 There are many features operating simultaneously – some by solo developers, and some by teams.
 They are merged into *develop* once finished.
 * *Hotfix* is a branch off *master*, and can be merged into *master* and *develop*.

+### Keep branches up to date

-Realistically, there will likely be ongoing features and a release at work.
+Realistically, there will likely be ongoing features and a release at work for any repository.

 ```
 Release                        ----